RogerShenAU/Decide-For-Me/README.md

 ## How to use

 Setup flutter project, download the code.
-Change YOUR_API_KEY to your google API key.
+Change YOUR_API_KEY in [services.dart](/lib/services.dart) to your google API key.
 Then you are good to go.

 For more Google Place API documentation, view online [documentation](https://developers.google.com/places/)